PPP wants Imran to form govt, fulfil promises: Shah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Syed Khursheed Shah said there was a difference between the electoral and parliamentary politics and political parties made political compromises according to political situations.
-“We believe in the politics of issues and want that respect should be given to democracy and Parliament as public opinion be expressed through democracy while steps be taken for the development of the country and nation through parliament."
+Syed Khursheed Shah said there was a difference between the electoral and parliamentary politics and the political parties made the political compromises according to political situations.
+“We believe in the politics of the issues and wanted that the respect should be given to democracy and Parliament as public opinion be expressed through democracy while the steps be taken for the development of the country and nation through Parliament.

-ISLAMABAD: Pakistan People’s Party (PPP) leader Syed Khursheed Shah has said that his party wants to give an opportunity to Imran Khan to form the government and to fulfill his promises made with the people.

-“PPP Chairman Bilawal Bhutto Zardari showed political maturity by making an announcement just after the elections that the PPP will play its role of vibrant opposition,” he said while talking to newsmen here on Thursday.

-Syed Khursheed Shah said there was a difference between the electoral and parliamentary politics and political parties made political compromises according to political situations.
-“We believe in the politics of issues and want that respect should be given to democracy and Parliament as public opinion be expressed through democracy while steps be taken for the development of the country and nation through parliament."
+Syed Khursheed Shah said there was a difference between the electoral and parliamentary politics and the political parties made the political compromises according to political situations.
+“We believe in the politics of the issues and wanted that the respect should be given to democracy and Parliament as public opinion be expressed through democracy while the steps be taken for the development of the country and nation through Parliament.

 Comments